In this article, we’ll show you how to install and use SQLite DB Browser to load a database file, browse the data, and run SQL queries.

 Type the query and click the blue arrow to execute your SQL command.
 The results are displayed in the lower pane.

-SQLite DB Browser was not made to be a shell for SQLite nor does it require to have knowledge of SQL.
-It’s simply a visual tool to help users work with SQLite databases.
+SQLite DB Browser was not made to be a shell for SQLite, nor does it require knowing SQL.
+Instead, it’s simply a visual tool to help users work with SQLite databases